skokec/DAU-ConvNet/README.md

 ## Usage ##

-There are two avialable methods to use our DAU convolution.
+There are two available methods to use our DAU convolution.
 Using `dau_conv.DAUConv2d` class based on `base.Layer` or using wrapper `dau_conv.dau_conv2d` functions.
 See below for example on using `dau_conv2d` method.

 Method `dau_conv.dau_conv2d`: